Is Casa Milà Worth It in 2026? Honest Review + Tips

 - Consider purchasing one of the Barcelona tourist cards: If you plan on visiting multiple attractions in Barcelona, consider purchasing one of the Barcelona tourist cards like the Go City Card or the Barcelona Card.
 They offer discounts and/or free entry to many popular sites, including Casa Milà.

 - Visit early or late for fewer crowds: The best times to visit Casa Milà are early in the morning or later in the afternoon.
-These times tend to be less crowded, and you’ll have more space to enjoy the rooftop views and explore the courtyards without feeling rushed.
+These times are usually less crowded, and you’ll have more space to enjoy the rooftop views and explore the courtyards without feeling rushed.

 - Take your time on the rooftop: The rooftop is definitely the highlight of Casa Milà, so plan to spend some extra time here.
 It has some of the best views in Barcelona, and the sculptural chimneys make for some great photo opportunities.